roetske/esp32-clock-internettime-weather/README.md

 when started up esp32 creates accesspoint eps32ap to choose wifi ssid and set paswword you open wifi accesspoint with your cellphone and choose your ssid you want to connect and set password no more compiling needed to change ssid and pasword when it changes.
-Ones set your ssid and password are stored in esp32.
+Once set your ssid and password are stored in esp32.

 2)time winter/summer hour is automatically adjusted